OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:23

-Jesus said to her, “Your brother will rise again.”
+Jesus assured her, “Your brother will be raised.”

 ## John 11:24